sh2/dstat2graphs/README.md

 ## Setup

-This tool is intended to be used in Red Hat Enterprise Linux 6/7 and its clone distributions.
+This tool is intended to be used in Red Hat Enterprise Linux 6/7 and their clone distributions.

 This tool requires Apache HTTP Server and PHP.
 Please install 'Web Server' and 'PHP Support' package groups.